 Both power meters and smart trainers cost hundreds to thousands of dollars.
-So naturally, this is a significant investment, and our budgets may not allow us to buy both at once.
+Naturally, this is a significant investment, and your budget may not allow you to buy both at once.

 Questions to Ask Before Purchase